The Booker Prize Foundation is a registered charity (no 1090049) established in 2002.

 Other prizes and activities

-The Foundation's support is important to literary awards other than its own Man Booker Prizes.
-It has offered guidance in the setting up and ongoing development of the International Prize for Arabic Fiction, now in its fifth year; given financial support to the internationally acclaimed Caine Prize for African Writing; and provided vital core funding to the less high profile, but nonetheless powerful, Asham Award for women's short story writing.
-It also makes donations to support events linked to the Man Booker Prizes at a number of literary festivals, in recent years notably at Cheltenham and Edinburgh.
+The Booker Prize Foundation's support is important to literary awards other than its own prizes.
+It has offered guidance in the setting up and ongoing development in 2007 of the International Prize for Arabic Fiction; given financial support to the internationally acclaimed Caine Prize for African Writing; and provided vital core funding to the less high profile, but nonetheless powerful, Asham Award for women's short story writing.
+It also supports events linked to The Booker Prizes at a number of literary festivals, in recent years notably at Hay, Cheltenham and Edinburgh.